raynaharrisphd/raynaharrisphd.github.io/_posts/2026-04-19-fallenstar.md

 layout: post
 title: "Apres Ski Flow 10 - Fallen Star"
 date: 2026-04-19
 excerpt: "This yoga is grounded but playful.
 It is slow, intentional, and recovery-focused.
-The peak pose is fallen star, and the whole class incorporated themes of being curious about rather than scared of falling of failing."
+The peak pose is fallen star, and the whole class incorporated themes of being curious about rather than scared of falling or failing."
 categories: yoga
 tags: ['Apres Ski Flow']
 spotify: 37i9dQZF1E4wejcsrUWhkI